dojo/docs/loader/amd.rst

 loader-define-module
   Emitted when the loader is about to process a previous ``define`` call.
 See loader-define, above. args[0] is the module identifier.

+loader-circular-dependency
+  Emitted when the loader detects a circular dependency, which may or may not indicate a programming error.

 Non-browser Environments
 ========================